jimboqu/student-directory/README.md

 The Student Directory script allows you to manage the students listed at the academy.

 ## How to use ##
-To use this file you need to create a separate file in the same directory as directory.rb called 'students.csv'.
+To use this program you need to create a separate file in the same directory as directory.rb called 'students.csv'.
 ```shell
 ruby directory.rb
 ```